 This post contains affiliate links.
 As an Amazon Affiliate, if you purchase through those links, I earn a small commission.
 Thank you!
+See Disclosure.

 Growing up, we always had something sweet on the table for weekend brunch, and this dish reminds me of those lazy Sunday mornings spent with family.
+I also love setting it up the night before and waking up knowing breakfast is already halfway done.

 Ingredients